 Adult Education/ABLE — GED and ESOL

-GED - General Educational Development, or high school equivalency diploma
+GED - General Educational Development (high school equivalency diploma)

 ESOL - English for Speakers of Other Languages

-Cincinnati Public Schools has offered Adult Basic and Literacy Education (ABLE) programs since the 1960s, offering free day and evening classes for adult learners.
-CPS' ABLE program receives funds as part of a collaborative partnership with Jewish Family Service, River City Correctional Center, Lower Price Hill Community School and the YWCA.
+Cincinnati Public Schools offers Adult Basic and Literacy Education (ABLE) programs, with free day and evening classes for adult learners.
+ABLE is part of the Ohio Board of Regents and the University System of Ohio.
+CPS' ABLE program, serving adults since the 1960s, receives funds as part of a collaborative partnership with Jewish Family Service, River City Correctional Center, Education Matters Center of East Price Hill and the YWCA.

 ABLE's Mission: To provide adults with educational opportunities to acquire the academic skills necessary to become more self-sufficient and participate more effectively as workers, family members and citizens.

 Who do we serve?
 Adults age 18 and older who no longer are enrolled in K-12 educational programs and need to upgrade academic skills.
 (Children ages 16 and 17 may be served by ABLE, but they must be officially withdrawn from school.)

 - Upgrade skills to prepare for college or other training programs